 Although philosophers, such as Carnap (1950) and Hacking (1990, 2001), and historian of science Howie (2002) had devoted tremendous efforts to analyze statistics and probability with a wide horizon, cross-disciplinary dialogues are not common in this topic.
 For example, in the beginning of the 20th century, statistician Fisher and philosophers von Mises and Reichenbach independently devoted efforts to construct their own versions of frequency theories of probability.
-Salmon (1967), a student of Reichenbach, credited Reichenbach as the developer of the frequency theory without a single word about Fisher.
-In discussing philosophical foundations of probability theory, Weatherford (1982) also ignored Fisher entirely; he emphasized the role of von Mises and Reichenbach in the development of frequency theory, of course.
+Frequency theories of probability are characterized by attaching probability to some "reference class" or "reference set."
+To be specific, if R is the reference class, n is the number of events in R, and m is the number of events in X, within R, then the probability of X, relative to W, is m/n.
+Although Fisher and von Mises/Reichenbach define the reference set differently, their theories are in the same vein in terms of conceptualization.
+However, Salmon (1967), a student of Reichenbach, credited Reichenbach as the developer of the frequency theory without a single word about Fisher.
+In discussing philosophical foundations of probability theory, Weatherford (1982) also ignored Fisher entirely; he emphasized only the role of von Mises and Reichenbach in the development of frequency theory.
 Nonetheless, statisticians are equally self-centered.
 During the early 20th century, von Mises was not widely cited in statistics texts or debates of the Royal Statistical Society, in which Fisher played an active role (Howie, 2002).
 While giving guidelines to accessing probability, risk and statistics, Everitt (1999) mentioned the work of Fisher only.
 Not surprisingly, neither von Mises nor Reichenbach appears on Everitt's radar screen.